 Those assessments can be even more on-target if the data is drawn from appropriate, approved access to the user’s account history.

 For example, WealthFront leverages innovative technologies that replace the classic investment and wealth management advisers.
 Its large database and machine learning algorithms will allow you to manage your personal financial plan through a simple mobile app.

 As fintech apps find their way onto the PCs and smartphones of more users, service providers must be prepared to manage multi-tier access and keep up with thousands, tens of thousands or more concurrent sessions, all while maintaining user-pleasing response times.

 Applications for insurance and loans should have options for tracking commissions.
 This feature allows users to track their progress toward hitting sales goals and bonuses while boosting motivation – and sales.

-A great example would be TransferWise with their monthly process today being above £3 billion in transactions between 71 countries and 1300 routes.
+A great example would be TransferWise with its monthly process today being above £3 billion in transactions between 71 countries and 1300 routes.
 And they can still process each transaction in one day in most cases.

 The best fintech applications integrate with existing applications for bill-paying, transactions, user-account maintenance, and other tasks.

 Integration can make a fintech app much more useful, but it complicates application development, as coding teams and testers must establish, test, and maintain integration with third-party applications and data sources on multiple platforms.

 For example, Trulioo is built purely as a B2B service for fintech platforms, but many other services use it to verify the customer’s identity and perform anti-money laundry checks.